JAMA March 18, 1998

 Setting

-Population Men and women aged 60 to 80 years with hypertension controlled by a single antihypertensive medication.
+Population Men and women aged 60 to 80 years with hypertension controlled (systolic BP < 145 mm Hg and diastolic BP < 85 mm Hg) on a single antihypertensive medication.
+The cohort included 585 obese and 390 nonobese participants.

-Outcome Diagnosis of high blood pressure at one or more follow-up visits, resumption of antihypertensive medication, or occurrence of a cardiovascular event.
+Outcome A composite of the diagnosis of high blood pressure at one or more follow-up visits, the resumption of antihypertensive medication, or a cardiovascular event following medication withdrawal.

 Study Limitations

-The study was restricted to patients already well-controlled on a single antihypertensive agent, which may limit generalizability to patients with more severe or resistant hypertension.
+The study population was restricted to older adults whose blood pressure was already well-controlled on a single antihypertensive agent, limiting generalizability to patients with severe or treatment-resistant hypertension.

 Clinical Significance